meanjula/animals_card/README.md

 # Animals card

-This is the project built using react app with function components and props to change the value dynamically.Array of animals are mapped to get animal list.Here unsplash base url is taken and props(animal's name) is passed as endpoint to get the random picture of that animal.
+This is the project built using react app with functional components and props to change the value dynamically.Array of animals are mapped to get animal list.Here unsplash base url is taken and props(animal's name) is passed as endpoint to get the random picture of that animal.
+Search input is handled using class component and setState() method.
+Routing to different pages are done using react-router-dom.
+This app has three pages all of them render dynamically in browser.

 ## Technologies used